Galle – quick travel guide

 Asia’s beautiful, cheap, and less touristy destination.
 Compact, easy to get around, lots of fun and amazing places to explore.

-Culturally and geographically, Vietnam is closest to Thailand.
-But still distinctly different in many ways and most certainly a unique and worthwhile place to visit.
-Many people do fall in love with the place and settle down here.
 It’s a small country with so many amazing and unique destinations.
 Many different types of terrain and landscapes.
-Rich in culture and authentic places where people don’t speak English yet.
-The way everyone gets around is by motorbike (and most likely so will you), leading to a very fun and adventurous experience.
+Rich in culture and authentic places where people don’t speak English yet (but the most recent government wants to have everyone speaking English very soon).
+The way many people get around is by motorbike (and most likely so will you), leading to a very fun and adventurous experience.
+Don’t worry if you don’t want to ride any motobikes.

 Read more